 What makes Upvoty a good choice as a product feedback tool?

 You can also create product roadmaps fairly easily as well as create changelogs once a feature gets launched.
-If you use the product from the beginning to the end of the feedback cycle, this covers the entire journey from idea to realization.
+Using the product from the beginning to the end of the feedback cycle covers the entire journey from idea to realization.

-Last but not least, Upvoty pricing is seemingly affordable, with the cheapest plan going for $15 per month.
-This gives you access to one feedback board and 150 tracked users who can leave feedback.
+Last but not the least, Upvoty pricing is seemingly affordable, with the cheapest plan going for $15 per month.
+It gives you access to one feedback board and 150 tracked users who can leave feedback.

 This tool has quite a nice set of features, making it a pretty good choice for smaller companies with simpler products.
 However, it’s not perfect.

 Moreover, the cheapest plan allows for creating just a single board.
-If you run multiple products or just want to collect different types of feedback on different boards, you have to jump for the more expensive plan that gives you 5 boards.
+If you run multiple products or just want to collect different types of feedback on multiple boards, you have to opt for a more expensive plan that gives you 5 boards.

-Having said all of that, let’s take a look at some Upvoty alternatives that are worth considering.
+Having said that, let’s take a look at some Upvoty alternatives that are worth considering.

 Want to collect all types of feedback in one place, then turn those items into roadmap entries and ultimately a changelog?
 FeedBear has everything you need to collect, manage and store your product feedback in one place.

 You can create a feedback board as a starting point for all feedback entries from your customers.
-Here, they can add new feedback items, leave comments and upvote and interact with your team.
+Here, they can add new feedback items, leave comments, upvote ideas, and interact with your team.
 Once a feature request or a bug fix is ready for work, just move it to a product roadmap.
 There is a changelog feature as well to keep customers up to date.

-With all of this said and done, FeedBear is actually a lot simpler to use than Upvoty or any of the competitors mentioned below.
+FeedBear is a lot simpler to use than Upvoty or any of the competitors mentioned below.
 Even with no knowledge of code, anyone can set up a feedback board with upvotes in as little as 5 minutes.
-There are plenty templates to grab so you don't have to waste time on design either.
+There are plenty of templates to grab so you don't have to waste time on the design either.

 Perhaps the best aspect of FeedBear is the pricing.
-The cheapest plan is called Startup and costs $29 per month.
-This gets you unlimited users (customers) and three members on your team.
+The cheapest plan is called Startup and costs $49 per month.
+This gets you unlimited users (customers) and three members of your team.
 You get all the features mentioned above, which provide great value for money.

-If you want to jump for a more expensive plan, $99 per month gives you access to 10 team member seats, single sign-on (SSO), and the ability to have private projects.
+If you want to jump for a more expensive plan, $99 per month gives you access to unlimited team member seats, single sign-on (SSO), and the ability to have private projects.

-The roadmap is also pretty easy to use and you can do all the typical things you’d want - add and move items, tag cards, let your customers vote.
-The one thing that they cannot do is engage in discussions through comments, however.
+The roadmap is also pretty easy to use and you can do all the typical things you’d want - add and move items, tag cards, and let your customers vote.
+The one thing that they cannot do is engage in discussions through comments.

 You can use Hellonext for free and get two feedback boards with two admins.
 You get the roadmap and changelog features, although with no customization options.
-Basically, you’re forced to upgrade to the first paid plan at $49 per month.
+You’re forced to upgrade to the first paid plan at $49 per month.

-This gives you 10 feedback boards, 3 admins and unlimited customers.
-Unfortunately, it also puts it higher in terms of pricing when compared to FeedBear or Upvoty, which really means that you get a better deal with either of those two tools compared to Hellonext.
+This gives you 10 feedback boards, 3 admins, and unlimited customers.
+Unfortunately, it also puts it higher in terms of pricing when compared to FeedBear or Upvoty, which means that you get a better deal with either of those two tools compared to Hellonext.

 If you’re looking for something similar to Upvoty but somewhat simpler, this is a good route to take.
-It has three main product aspects: Ideas, Roadmap and Announcements.
-Ideas is the typical feedback board where customers and internal team members can leave their feedback, add feature suggestions or bug reports and vote on them.
+It has three main product aspects: Ideas, Roadmap, and Announcements.
+Ideas are the typical feedback board where customers and internal team members can leave their feedback, add feature suggestions or bug reports, and vote on them.
 You can also vote on behalf of your customers with a few clicks.

-Roadmaps is exactly what it says - the ability to connect the feedback you collected to a roadmap and then show it on your website for your customers to see.
+Roadmaps are exactly what it says - the ability to connect the feedback you collected to a roadmap and then show it on your website for your customers to see.
 Although embeddable and somewhat customizable, the roadmaps have only three main styles that you can choose from and that’s it.
-If you want to do your own colors, fonts or other customizations - no can do.
+If you want to do your colors, fonts, or other customizations - no one can do that.